Time to Talk: An Honest Conversation About Disabilities and Mental Health During the Pandemic

 Mental Health During the Pandemic

-To spearhead that effort, we’re coaching and mentoring our candidates to improve self-esteem and collaborating one-on-one with employers to broaden their sensitivity and awareness.
-September is National Suicide Prevention Awareness Month, which we view as an opportunity to eradicate stigma and misconceptions surrounding disability.
+We’re coaching and mentoring our candidates to improve self-esteem, and collaborating directly with employers to broaden their awareness.
+September is National Suicide Prevention Awareness Month, which works to eradicate stigma and misconceptions surrounding disability.
 This encompasses conditions like bipolar disorder, ADHD, post-traumatic stress disorder, depression, and others commonly referred to as “invisible disabilities.”
-Devin Boyle, a senior consultant at Wheelhouse Group with bipolar disorder and post-traumatic stress disorder, notes in a recent article for GovernmentExecutive.com that “conversations about mental health support in the workplace are becoming commonplace and government agencies and contractors are making significant efforts to support employees’ mental health and people with mental health disabilities.”
-Boyle also notes that despite the protections provided by the Americans with Disabilities Act (ADA), “eight in 10 workers say shame and stigma prevent them from seeking treatment for a mental health condition.”
-Employers can change this by drawing on everything from self-education about varying types of mental health disabilities and the accommodations that can be provided, to participating in campaigns supporting mental health awareness, pledging to be stigma-free, sharing messages with staff about Mental Health Awareness Month, and participating in October’s National Disability Employment Awareness Month.
-Boyle also recommends that employers create open communication channels and include employees with invisible disabilities in their messaging about inclusion.
+Devin Boyle, a senior consultant at Wheelhouse Group, notes that “conversations about mental health support in the workplace are becoming commonplace and government agencies and contractors are making significant efforts to support employees’ mental health and people with mental health disabilities.”
+Despite ADA protections, Boyle adds that “eight in 10 workers say shame and stigma prevent them from seeking treatment for a mental health condition.”

 Related Posts